nsmp-dev/NeuroScreeper/ARCHITECTURE.md

 - Prototype: Functions wrapped around built-in classes to enhance their functionality
 - Data: Classes for data storage.
 No logic whatsoever to allow for serialization.
 We do this to leverage type safety and documentation.
 - Neuro: Holds the actual logic functions.
 Uses the data classes to store and pass data between each other.
-- Global: High level management that creates new rooms and counts the creeps
+- Global: Miscellaneous functions for utility, visualization, and timing.

 We focus on role-based creep and structure behavior via extensive prototyping.
 We put as much of the bulk of code into prototyped functions as we can to consolidate the code and improve stability.